aquariumterm/aquarium/Phase2/Process.md

 - Discussion of how to break off tasks:
 	- Alex and Spencer will work on getting the build working (50% of MVP)
 	- Peter and Kyle will setup term.js (50% of MVP)
-	- Ryan, Nick and Allen will design React.js components (0% of MVP but relevant to everything after)
+	- Ryan, Nick and Allen will design React.js components (0% of MVP but relevant phase 3)
 	- This decision was made unanimously with no objection, although understanding exactly how the three components related was quintessential to the decision
 - Goal for the sprint:
 	- Continual work on the build, moving towards completion
-	- Research term.js
+	- Research `term.js`
-	- Research React.js
+	- Research `React.js`

 ##### February 16th - Sprint 1 review
 Location: _Bahen Laptop Lab_